 Girl, You Need a Business Bank Account

-Does your business have a separate business bank account?
+Your business needs a separate business bank account.

 It's a detail so small, you may have overlooked it.